 10) slice the roast leg of lamb as you wish and serve it along with a side dish of your choice

 In western cultures, the most often used part of lamb to cook lamb is the leg.
-I like, however, preparing roasted lamb with any lamb cut so, usually, I butcher a half a lamb carcass and cook it slowly on the tray with different flavors.
+I like, however, preparing roasted lamb with any lamb cut so, usually, I butcher half a lamb carcass and cook it slowly on the tray with different flavors.

 On this page, I show you how to cook a leg of lamb roast with a Moroccan-style marinade.
-The main aromas of the marinade are cumin, lemon juice, and lovage or rosemary, which are typical for the Moroccan cuisine.
+The main aromas of the marinade are cumin, lemon juice, and lovage or rosemary, which are typical for Moroccan cuisine.

 I’ve added to the recipe a large quantity of garlic because I like very much the roasted lamb with a strong garlic aroma.
 However, you can use less garlic, just to give a delicate plus flavor to the roast.

 Cooking Moroccan leg of lamb roast is very easy, so there aren’t cooking tips to share regarding this recipe.
-I recommend keeping the fresh meat with marinade into the fridge before roasting because the spices will enter inside much better and you’ll notice a significantly different taste of the roast.
+I recommend keeping the fresh meat with marinade in the fridge before roasting because the spices will enter inside much better and you’ll notice a significantly different taste of the roast.

 Also, I recommend cooking the lamb slowly, at a low temperature, to soften the meat before roasting.
 Use a high temperature just in the final part to brown the roast.